-Since 2009, we have invested in a rigorous, intelligence-led anti-counterfeiting strategy.
+Since 2009, we have invested in a rigorous, intelligence-led anti-counterfeiting strategy that is solely focused on protecting patients from the harm associated with counterfeit, diverted and other illicit medicines.
 The program today is recognized as an industry-leading effort.

 Producing, distributing, marketing and/or selling counterfeit pharmaceutical products are serious criminal offenses, and the threat of these actions has become a real and significant risk to global public health.
 Counterfeit pharmaceuticals can include the wrong doses of an active ingredient, no active ingredient or, in some cases, harmful or poisonous ingredients.